-Petro Stopping Centers, L.P.
-(Petro) appeals the non-final order entered by the trial court denying its motion for summary judgment.
-In its motion, Petro claimed it was immune from liability for the tort claims of its employee, Margarit Gall, pursuant to Florida's workers' compensation statutes.
+Petro Stopping Centers, L.P. and Barry Flowers (hereinafter collectively referenced to as Petro) appeal the non-final order entered by the trial court denying their motion for summary judgment.
+In its motion, Petro claimed it was immune from liability for the tort claims of its employee, Margarit Gall, pursuant to Florida's workers'

+compensation statutes.
 Concluding that Petro was entitled to receive summary judgment in its favor, we reverse.1

 Gall filed a complaint against Petro alleging that she was injured while operating a meat tenderizer owned by Petro.
-Gall claimed that Petro's general manager, Barry
+Gall claimed that Petro's general manager, Barry Flowers, was aware that the tenderizer was inherently dangerous because its safety guard had been intentionally removed.
+Gall's complaint sought recovery of tort damages.